The Timeline Of Jesus

 Let’s look now at the crucifixion of Jesus 3 and half years later.
 Christ started his ministry fully after he had spent 40 days and 40 nights in the desert where Satan tempted Jesus to follow him and not God.
 After he had told Satan to be gone, Jesus started recruiting disciples to start his ministry.
 This would be in the month of Cheshvan or Oct/Nov.

 After 3 and a half years Jesus knew it was time that one would betray him and that he would be crucified and die.
 On the eve of Passover 30 AD, Judas betrayed Jesus and was sent to Pontius Pilate.
 In a lot of scriptures it can be quite confusing of what day it was Jesus was crucified.
-Mark 15:42 says they were preparing for the Sabbath.
-Luke 23:50-56 says that they were preparing for the Sabbath again after Jesus died.
+There is much talk about why are there two Sabbaths mentioned in the Bible.
 How can there be 2 Sabbaths in one week?
-Well, Lev 16:29-31, 23:24-32, 39, talks about the Holy Sabbaths that happen in spring on the first and last days of unleavened bread.
+Well, Lev 16:29-31, 23:5-9 talks about the Holy Sabbaths that happen in spring on the first and last days of unleavened bread.
 Jesus was crucified on a Wednesday just before the Holy Sabbath and then in Luke 23:54 there was preparation again for the Sabbath which would be the 7th day, Saturday.
 This would explain why there would be two Sabbaths or Shabbats in one week.
 All these events were predicted by the prophet Isaiah 7:14, 9:6, 53:1-3, 53:9 just to name a few.